Chrissy Metz Before ‘This Is Us’: Actress Faced Health Scare And Depression

-Chrissy Metz continues to soar to new heights of success as season 1 of This is Us continues.
+Chrissy Metz continues to soar to new heights of success as Season 1 of This is Us continues.
 Fans have fallen in love with Chrissy and her character Kate Pearson.
 As time goes on, everyone is learning more about Metz and her struggles before being cast on her new hit drama and it can only make one love and respect her perseverance even more.
 How was life for Chrissy before This is Us?

 Chrissy has been through a lot to get where she is today.
 Glamour recently shared some of Chrissy’s story and revealed that Metz was very poor growing up.
-Her mother and father divorced when she was only eight years old.
+Her mother and father divorced when she was only 8 years old.
 Their relationship with their father became nonexistent.
 Her mother raised her and her siblings alone until she remarried.
 Even then times were tough, but they survived.

 Chrissy recalls her mom trying hard even though they did not have much.
 One memory that stands out to her is wanting a pair of Keds shoes but her mother could not afford the brand name ones.
 Her friend offered to glue the blue tag off of her Keds so Chrissy could put them on her Payless pair.
 While Chrissy says now she can laugh about it, back then it was a big deal to her.